Shiori Yamao: Post 2017 election

 Yamao applied to join the new progressive Constitutional Democratic Party after the 2017 election.
 The CDP did not grant her party membership straight away but allowed her to sit as independent member in the CDP caucus in the House of Representatives.
 Her entry application was approved on 26 December 2017.
 She filed a notice of withdrawal on 18 March 2020 and was accepted on 24 March 2020.

 Involvement in the special mission of the Kishida Cabinet

 After the assassination of Shinzo Abe on 8 July 2022, the longstanding ties between the ruling Liberal Democratic Party with the Unification Church (UC) gained huge coverage by the Japanese media and plunged the Kishida Cabinet's approval.
 The UC was known for their predatory fundraising, known locally as spiritual sales, which was specifically targeting Japanese people.
 After Prime Minister Fumio Kishida reshuffled his second cabinet, Minister of Digital Affairs Taro Kono, who was also given the special mission of consumer affairs and food safety, established the "Spiritual Sales Review Committee" to obtain suggestions from experts of cult-related frauds.
 Shiori Kanno was one of the eight members initially elected into the committee.

+Political positions

+Yamao is known to be opposed to the Trans-Pacific Partnership, arguing that the agreement does not protect Japan's national interests.

+In a joint letter initiated by Norbert Röttgen and Anthony Gonzalez ahead of the 47th G7 summit in 2021, Yamao joined some 70 legislators from Europe and the US in calling upon their leaders to take a tough stance on China and to "avoid becoming dependent" on the country for technology including artificial intelligence and 5G.

+Yamao insists on “Constitutionalistic Revision (立憲的改憲),” aiming for constitutional revision from a “liberal” perspective.
+She was one of the members of the Commission on the Constitution (House of Representatives) who represents the DPFP as of February 2021.
+She opposed constitutional revision by the Abe administration.
+Regarding Article 9, she proposes to change the text to limit the sphere of the Self Defense Forces' activity only to individual self-defense purposes, denying its collective self-defense right.